ybyygu/bevy-atoms/README.md

 # Features

--   [X] visualization of atom, bond and lattice
+-   Lightweight molecule viewer
--   [X] mouse control for view like in GaussView
+    -   fast to load molecule with thousands of atoms
--   [X] view molecules sent from remote client side in terminal
+    -   immediately exit by pressing the ESC key
--   [X] visualization of molecule trajectory (Left/Right key for next/previous frame, currently broken in v0.2.0)
+-   Remote view: view molecules locally sent from a remote client in the terminal without X environment

 # Install